 Any time you’re looking for a new service, one of the best things you can hear from a trusted source is: “I got a guy” (or gal).
 The confidence in a referral carries value far beyond any kind of marketing campaign you could run.
 Referrals are relied upon in almost every situation that requires a new venture or partnership.
 Applying for a new job?
 List your referrals.
 Applying for a new apartment?
 List your referrals.
 Dating someone new?… Just kidding, don’t call your date’s exes.

-Point being, your word-of-mouth marketing can be your most powerful.
+The point is, your word-of-mouth marketing can be your most powerful.
 Agents are busy, they don’t have time for their own rentals that they’re managing, but if they can refer to you and earn some value for each referral, they will do it.

 7. Different is Better than Better